A Brief History

-Key Schoen graduated from Centre College in Danville, Kentucky with a degree in Economics and Psychology.
+Key Schoen graduated from Centre College in Danville, Kentucky with degrees in Economics and Psychology.
 He received a scholarship from the University of Kentucky College of Law, where he received his Law Degree.
 Mr. Schoen completed additional legal training at the U.S. Judge Advocate School of Law at the University of Virginia.

 Key Schoen’s first five years of law practice was as a Captain in U.S. Army JAG Corp.
 The first three years were in Germany.
 He was a prosecutor for a year, and then spent the next two years as a trial defense lawyer for Army soldiers.
 Mr. Schoen believes these two years were the most prolific and satisfying years of his practice as a trial lawyer.
 Key Schoen had a acquittal rate of almost 70% as a defense counsel.